 As Dad would say, his “care factor” would be “zero” but being the foodie that I am as well as always having a thing for red heads, I’m intrigued what Harry’s wife’s banana bread was like.
 Who went to Woolies to get the ingredients?
 Did the Palace get in touch with Jamie Oliver directly with Megs’ shopping list? (for those of you who aren’t as big a Jamie fans as myself – he is the Woolworths supermarket chain ambassador).
 Or did Meghan personally pop out to the corner shop in Kirribilli to grab her secret ingredients; being ginger and choc chips, as I’m sure they wouldn’t of been in the guest wing kitchen already.
 I wouldn’t of thought many guests would be baking banana bread during their stay at the Governor General’s Sydney abode.

-So with all this talk of the Royal banana bread, combined with the bunch of browning bananas sitting in my fruit bowl, inspired me to whip up a batch of my deliciously moist and easy banana muffins.
+So with all this talk of the Royal banana bread, combined with the bunch of browning bananas sitting in my fruit bowl, I was inspired to whip up a batch of my deliciously moist and easy banana muffins.
 I made them with the intention of bringing them to Meemar and Grandad’s place as a thank you for looking after our girls while we head to a wedding in Newcastle today.

 It’s my foolproof muffin recipe which can be thrown together in minutes, baked in under half an hour and is always a hit.
 Very little ingredients go in which is always good and the addition of the pecans on top not only make them look appealing, but result in cutting through the sweetness and ‘banana-ey’ flavour.
 I finally got around to buying myself some muffin cases too.
 Ali can’t believe it took me so long to do.